Nazgul Kenzhetay

 Nazgul Kenzhetay (Cyrillic: Назгуль Кенжетай), is a Kazakh journalist, editor, and Kazakhstan's first war correspondent, active in Turkey.

-She worked as a journalist on the Turkish-Syrian border in cooperation with the United Nations and UNICEF.
+She worked as a journalist on the Turkish–Syrian border in cooperation with the United Nations and UNICEF.
 She became one of the new names of Kazakhstan in the program called 100 New Names of Kazakhstan held on October 16, 2018.
-She is actively producing Turkish content at GZT owned by the Albayrak group which has close relations with the AKP government.
+She is actively producing Turkish content at GZT owned by the Albayrak Group which has close relations with the AKP government.

 Life

 She was born in Kyzylorda, Kazakhstan.
 She studied at Akdeniz University and Istanbul Commerce University through Türkiye Scholarships.

-Her role in Syria
+Role in Syria

 She worked as a war correspondent for the United Nations and UNICEF in Syria, and did anti-regime reporting in Syria.
 We can summarize her view on Russia and Syria in her words:

 Her view on Syrian refugees is also in the direction of the integration of refugees.
 We can summarize this with her own words from her interview dated March 20, 2019: